Tartar Sauce

 How To Make Tartar Sauce (Tips)

-• Use fresh herbs: If possible, use fresh dill instead of dried for a brighter flavor.
+4. Go Fresh: Use fresh dill over dried for a fresher flavor.

 Process shot-- image of the rest of the ingredients being added to a bowl